percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

    other nodes (say n2 and n3), already using protocol version 4, donate the configuration changes when the JOINER node is booted.

-The situation was different for the previous and penultimate nodes since the donation of the configuration changes is not supported by protocol version 3 that they used.
+The situation was different for the previous and second-to-last nodes since the donation of the configuration changes is not supported by protocol version 3 that they used.